 Property and equipment are recorded at cost.
 Provisions for depreciation are made over the estimated useful lives of the respective assets, which generally range from 5 to 39 years, using the straight-line method.
-Depreciation expense for both years ended December 31, 2021 and 2020 was \$3,834.
+Depreciation expense for both years ended December 31, 2022 and 2021 was \$3,367 and \$3,834 respectively.